What is Atomic Research in UX?

 Focusing too much on atomic details might lead to missing the broader context or overarching user experience trends.

-Solution: While delving deep into atomic insights, periodically step back to view these insights within the larger context.
+Solution: While delving deep into studying atomic insights, periodically step back to view these insights within the larger context.
 Use a combination of atomic and more traditional research methods to maintain a balanced perspective.

 Conclusion: fully embracing the potential of atomic research in UX